21+ Best Craft Breweries on the Oregon Coast: Guide

 @dinkumtribe Fort George Brewery is a craft brewery located in Astoria, Oregon.
 The brewery is named after Fort George, a fur trading post and military fort that was established in Astoria in 1811.
 Fort George Brewery has grown from a single brewpub to a city block filled with restaurants, tasting rooms, breweries, community spaces, and music venues.
 The brewery currently has three locations in Astoria: -The Downstairs Pub, which is the original brewpub -The Upstairs Pizza, which serves wood-fired pizza and pub fare -The Lovell Taproom, which is a smaller taproom with a focus on experimental beers. @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel @DinkumTribe ADHD family travel #thingstodoinoregon #astoriaor #astoriaoregon #travelwithkids #adhdfamilytravel #oregoncraftbeer #oregonbrewery #oregonbreweries ♬ Best Time – Infraction Music

 Their beers include the Vortex IPA (7.2% ABV), and their American Double Stout, Cavatica (8.8% ABV).
-They also offer a dizzying number of occasional brews and specialty beers.
+They also offer a dizzying number of experimental brews and specialty beers.

 I love Fort George’s Power Cycle Pale Ale (5% ABV).
 This beer is light, crisp, and memorable.
 Nelson hops give it a juiciness that distinguishes this drink from other pale ales.